 - To cook, heat oil in a large non stick skillet (Note 4) over high heat.
 Add garlic and onion, cook for 2 minutes until translucent.
 Add pork and cook for 5 minutes or until dark golden and caramelised, and just cooked through.

-- Serve immediately with rice, garnished with sliced shallots and sesame seeds.
+- Serve immediately with rice - or for a low carb, low cal option, try Cauliflower Rice!
+Garnish with sliced shallots and sesame seeds.

 LIFE OF DOZER